MariaAngela24/introduction-to-computer-science/lesson_14.md

     - Ask students to work individually on [Do Now 1.4: Example Animation](do_now_14.md).

 2.  **Debrief (10 minutes)**
-    - Ask students to think individually about the questions below.
+    - Display the questions below for students, and ask students to think individually about the answers.
 Then, ask them to share their ideas with a partner.
 Finally, ask partners to share their ideas with the class.
     >*"What did you observe about what happens to the bats when you press the space bar?
 Which scripts caused that to happen, and how do those scripts work?"